MySQL provides two authentication plugins that implement SHA-256 hashing for user account passwords:

 default authentication plugin in MySQL 8.0 and provides a

 superset of the capabilities of the

 sha256_password authentication plugin,

-removed in a future MySQL version.
+be removed in a future version of MySQL.
 MySQL accounts that

 be migrated to use